-In this subsection, we perform dynamical system analysis for the exponential potential both with and without GUP.
-Because of the exponential potential, the system can be completely explained by two dynamical variables $x$ and $y$.
-The fixed points of the system with the eigenvalues of the Jacobian are summarized in the table \ref{Table3} and \ref{Table4}, respectively, for GUP and without GUP. \begin{widetext}
+The fixed points of the system with the eigenvalues of the Jacobian are summarized in Tables \ref{Table3} and \ref{Table4}, respectively, with and without GUP. \begin{widetext}

-\end{widetext} The rigorous fixed point analysis shows that the introduction of GUP correction completely alters the fixed points and hence their stability in the case of exponential potential.
-It is found that the dynamics without GUP have two stable fixed points and one saddle point, whereas the GUP-modified dynamics for exponential potential leave us with two stable fixed points.
+\end{widetext} The rigorous fixed point analysis shows that the introduction of GUP corrections completely alters the fixed points and hence their stability in the case of exponential potential.
+It is found that the dynamics without GUP have two stable fixed points and one saddle point, whereas the GUP-modified dynamics for the exponential potential leave us only with two stable fixed points.